NithishKadamGanesh/B-C_Store/README.md

 # Study Resource Sharing Platform

-The **Study Resource Sharing Platform** is a web application that enables students to upload, share, and manage study resources efficiently.
-With AWS S3 integration for file storage and MySQL for metadata management, students can securely upload study materials enriched with metadata and easily browse or preview resources within the platform.
+The **Books and Comics Store** is a web application that enables readers to upload, share, and manage reading resources efficiently.
+With AWS S3 integration for file storage and MySQL for metadata management, readers can securely upload study materials enriched with metadata and easily browse or preview resources within the platform.

 ## Features
-- **Upload Study Resources**: Students can upload files with metadata, including title, description, and tags.
+- **Upload Study Resources**: readers can upload files with metadata, including title, description, and tags.
 - **List and View Resources**: Display uploaded resources in a list format, with an option for previewing each resource.
 - **AWS S3 Integration**: Secure file storage in an AWS S3 bucket.
 - **MySQL Database**: Store metadata about each resource, such as title, description, tags, and upload date.